BillmanH/personalstack/notebooks/workadjacent/parnters_and_vendors.md

 * Where does the data live?
 * Other than your amazing dashboard, what other APIs and tools exist to access data?
 * Can you query the data itself, or just the pipelines that are provided to you?
-* If you want to introduce another vendor to part of the solution.

 ### The Big Ego